Image by Getty Images

 Rather than changes to existing codes, ASHE suggested critical clarifications that were approved by NFPA.
 “Often hospitals get cited for reasons involving a code interpretation, so clarifying a regulation can have an impact in terms of reducing extra work and improving operations for facilities managers,” Flannery says.

-In the case of spare circuit breakers, facilities managers were bound by a Joint Commission interpretation requiring that spare circuit breakers be in the “on” position even when not connected to electricity.
+In the case of spare circuit breakers, facilities managers were bound by a Joint Commission interpretation requiring that spare circuit breakers be in the “off” position even when not connected to electricity.
 The 2011 edition of NFPA 70 was neutral on whether spare circuit breakers should be in the “on” or “off” position.

 After gathering member input and data, ASHE concluded that the decision should be up to the individual facility.
 This year, ASHE successfully passed a clarification to NFPA 70 specifying that the code does not require properly labeled spare breakers to be kept in any specific position, whether on or off.